airext/card.io-ane/README.md

 ## Known issues and limitations
  * not support scanned images for CreditCard, due to requirement do not store credit card data;
  * changing scan overlay on Android is not tested;
- * changing scan overlay on iOS is not supported.
+ * changing scan overlay on iOS is not supported;
+ * scan with CardIOView on iOS is not supported.

 ## Public API